Workflow Basics

 Automate actions with the visual workflow editor.

 Workflows let you automate actions when events occur in your forms.
-Send emails, update values, make API calls, and more — all without writing code.
+Send emails, update values, generate PDFs, call extension actions, and more - all without writing code.

 What Are Workflows?